List of Family Affairs characters: Liam Trip

 Liam was played by Stephen Hoyle from 1997 to 1999.
 He is introduced as Nick's teenage son, and becomes friends with Jamie and Benji.
 He begins working for Pete, but when he is arrested for robbery, Pete abandons him.
 He briefly returns to live with Nick after being released before leaving the area.

 Nick Trip

 Nick Trip was played by Barry McCormick from 1997 to 1999.
 He is Chris Hart's partner in a building business.
 It is revealed that years before he had a brief affair with Chris's wife Annie.
 He later marries Pamela, but the marriage ends when she is sent to prison for killing the man who was stalking her.
 Nick leaves town in 1999.

 W

 Jake Walker

 Jake Walker was played by Seb Castang.
 He is first seen when he is sentenced to two years in a young offenders' institute after accidentally killing Fern and Robert in a police chase.

-Jake serves half of his sentence and returns in December 2004, remaining in Charham until May 2005.
+Jake serves half of his sentence and returns in December 2004, remaining in Chanrham until May 2005.